nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4: The result list of students will then be shown back to the user via the dashboard

 ## **EditStudent features**
 This is a set of features with similar implementations that allows user to modify the `Student` object.
-Currently, the featuresEditStudent features include:
+Currently, the features supported are:
 1. `edit` :  `EditCommand`
 <br>Edit basic attributes of a student (E.g. Name, Phone, etc)
 2. `tag`:`TagCommand` and `untag` : `UntagCommand`